jrandetdev/42_CPP_00/README.md

 - **Index management:** Tracking which contact to overwrite when the phonebook is full
 - **Const correctness:** Understanding when to use `const` on getter methods
 - **String truncation:** Displaying long fields with "..." at 10 characters
+- **References to strings:** Learned what references are and their alias properties, as well as the advantages of using references to avoid copying strings which is resource heavy.

 **Design Decisions:**
 - Separated Contact and PhoneBook into different classes for better organization